• Skip to primary navigation

 The first definition refers to living self-sufficiently and sustainably.

-Most of the time this involves a family group living together in a home or homes on a property.
-They plant a large vegetable garden and keep animals to produce homestead meat and provide food for their own use.
+Most of the time, this involves a family living together in a home or home on a property.
+They plant a large vegetable garden, keep animals to produce homestead meat, and provide food for their own use.
 They're combining homesteading and survival.

 Often, these families sell their extra produce.
 So basically, they'll provide or make most (or all) the things needed for their family to survive.
 They may also pursue these activities to finance their homesteads.